apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/apecloud-mysql-intro/apecloud-mysql-intro.md

   - When there are 3 or more replicas,  a strong consistent high-availability cluster is created with the consensus algorithm protocol to ensure that RPO=0 in the case of a single availability zone failure.
 Among them, the primary instance provides read/write capacity, and the remaining instances provide read-only services.
   - When there are 2 replicas, a Primary-Secondary replication cluster is created, in which the primary instance provides read/write capacity, and the secondary instance keeps in sync with the primary instance with asynchronous replication, providing read-only and fault tolerance capabilities.
   - When there is only 1 instance, a standalone cluster is created to provide read/write capacity.
 Automatic fault recovery capability is still provided, and RPO=0 remains ensured if the cloud disk is not damaged.

 > ***Note:***
 >
 > In this guide, we use KubeBlocks to manage ApeCloud MySQL.

 ## Instance Roles

 ApeCloud MySQL supports four roles, Leader, Follower, Candidate, and Learner.
 The Leader and a Follower form a high-availability cluster and ensure RPO=0.
 - Leader: This role is the primary instance of the cluster, and supports R/W with forced consistency.
 It is voted by all the Candidates participating in the election.
-The Candidates with the majority of votes becomes the Leader, and the other Candidates become the Follower.
+The Candidates with the majority of votes become the Leader, and the other Candidates become the Follower.
 - Follower: Follower supports data consistency with read-only capacity, and forms a high-availability cluster with Leader and other Followers.
 - Learner: This role is usually used for cross-regional consistent read-only data.
 Data synchronization is performed through the Paxos protocol, and the data source can be a Leader or a Follower.
 The learner is a special role in the consensus algorithm protocol, and does not participate in voting or being elected as a Candidate role.
 - Candidate: The Candidate is an intermediate role that exists only during the election process or when a majority number is not enough to select the Leader role.
 Normally, all Candidates in a high availability cluster will eventually become a Leader or a Follower after the election is completed.